Features

 dashboard exposes it as buttons via the localhost-only np-dashboard-server.py).

-isolated git worktree off the committed base, in pr or direct mode; Reject
+committed base, in pr or direct mode; Reject resolves it.

-resolves it. np-core-suggestions-review drives the same flow from any host.
+np-core-suggestions-review drives the same flow from any host.

 Assets. np-suggestions-review.py, np-dashboard-server.py,